 Principal Secret Reclaim is safe according to research.
-One potential side effect-no proof – may be if the cream is spread out over too great of an area, it might (again, just theory), temporarily relax more muscles than you want to relax.
+It may be wise to first use on a small swatch of skin first to see what happens.
+Some online testimonials have mentioned the cream might (again, in theory), temporarily relax more muscles than you want to relax.
 This may cause temporary skin sagging.
-There is no proof of this but have seen it mentioned on some websites.
+There is no proof of this happening.
 If it happens, I think the risk may be low.

 - To be safe, don't use it during pregnancy or when breastfeeding.

 Does it work on all skin types?
-I don't recall any study mentioning if it works just as well on black vs. white skin for example.
+I don't recall any study mentioning if Argireline works as well on black vs. white skin for example.
 My guess is it probably does.
 Most research involves women but it probably also fades facial wrinkles in men as well.

 Is Victoria Principal A Chemist?

 Back when this stuff was sold via a 30-minute infomercial, it was said Victoria Principal is a “member of the Society of Cosmetic Chemists.”
 I thought this was interesting because as far as I know Victoria Principal has no formal scientific training.
 I'm sure many of those on her team are though.

 I went to website of the Society of Cosmetic Chemists (scconline.org) and discovered anybody can download a membership application.
 A basic membership costs $140.
 It looks like anybody can be a “member” if you pay $140 and provide a few references.

 In one of the infomercials there was a short segment with Catherine Crier that starts out this way: “And here to get to the facts and science behind Principal Secret Reclaim's astonishing results is television news journalist Catherine Crier.”